How to Optimize Your DoorDash Menu Photos in 2026

 - 1

-Review the photos already in the menu
+Review the photos you already have

 - 2

-Take simple but clear base shots
+Take simple base photos

 - 3